Theobald "Toby" Barrett Diary, 1919

 Friday January 10th

-It has been still very windy all day, the wind was worse than yester day but it has been much milder and was barely freezing this after-noon.
+It has been still very windy all day, the wind was worse than yesterday but it has been much milder and was barely freezing this after-noon.
 Just did chores this morning and this after noon went up to Mat.
 Wilson's to pay him for the apple-barrels I got last fall.
-Sam Law had been thrashing there but had to stop as the wind was blowing their belt into the wheel and freezing it.
+Sam Law had been thrashing there but had to stop as the wind was blowing their belt into the wheel and fraying it.
 I went over to Ham Thompson's for awhile to look at his calves.
 Frank went over to Quanbury's as he had promised to help them haul hay but as he thought they didn't go after any as the wind was too strong.
 I went down town to-night.
 They had a small fire at the dam last night.

 Saturday January 11th

-Frank and I fed up the stock this morning and then went out and got a small jag of corn shocks Tom and his grand son young Murrey Simpson came over and got a little jag of hay on his one horse waggon This after noon Frank went out with John Quanbury to Charlie's place and helped him put on a load of hay I did chores and husked. enough corn stalks to feed the cows to-night.
+Frank and I fed up the stock this morning and then went out and got a small jag of corn shocks Tom and his grandson young Murrey Simpson came over and got a little jag of hay on his one horse waggon This after noon Frank went out with John Quanbury to Charlie's place and helped him put on a load of hay I did chores and husked enough corn stalks to feed the cows to-night.
 Aunty came over this after noon to see how Dad. was and he and Tid. walked back with her and stayed down to tea.
 Frank went down town to-night and I oiled the chicken's legs.
 Not so windy a little colder.

 Saturday January 12th